ebnm: An R Package for Solving the Empirical Bayes Normal Means Problem Using a Variety of Prior Families: Background and existing software

-Although the normal family is simple, more flexible prior families are often required in practice.
-In particular, the means vector $\boldsymbol{\theta}$ is expected to be sparse in many applications, calling for prior families capable of capturing this sparsity.
-A common approach is to use ``spike-and-slab'' distributions --- that is, mixture distributions consisting of two components, one a point mass at zero (the ``spike'') and the other belonging to some family of continuous distributions (the ``slab'', which is usually symmetric and centered at zero).
-In general Bayesian applications, a popular choice is the point-normal family
+Although the normal prior family has the advantage of simplicity, in practice more flexible priors are usually preferred.
+In particular, one would often like the prior to be able to capture sparsity in $\boldsymbol{\theta} := \{\theta_1, \ldots, \theta_n\}$.
+One approach is to use a ``spike-and-slab'' prior; that is, a mixture consisting of two components, one a point-mass at zero (the ``spike'') and the other (the ``slab'') belonging to some family of continuous distributions, usually symmetric and centered at zero.
+A common choice is the ``point-normal'' family,

-With this choice of $\G$, estimating $g$ boils down to estimating $\pi_0$ and $\sigma$.
-Again, the likelihood $L(\pi_0,\sigma)$ has a closed form and can be maximized numerically (however, since the problem is not in general convex, a globally optimal solution is not guaranteed, and in general some work is required to produce methods that reliably converge).
-Given $\hat{g}\in \G_\text{pn}$, the posteriors \eqref{eqn:post} are mixtures of a point mass at zero and a normal distribution, and are available analytically.
-Again somewhat surprisingly, we were unable to find an existing implementation, and so we provide our own.
+in which $\delta_y(x)$ denotes the density function at $x$ for the delta-Dirac mass centered at $y$.
+With this choice, estimating $g$ reduces to estimating two parameters, $\pi_0$ and $\sigma$.
+Similar to the family of normal distributions, the likelihood for the point-normal prior family has a closed form, and standard numerical optimization methods can be used to efficiently find the maximum-likelihood solution.
+Given $\hat{g} \in \G_\text{pn}$, the posterior distributions \eqref{eqn:post} are mixtures of a point-mass at zero and a normal distribution, and are available analytically.

-As \cite{JohnstoneSilverman_Wavelet} showed, better theoretical guarantees can be obtained for the normal means problem when the slab component has tails that are heavier than normal (specifically, exponential or heavier).
-The \proglang{R} package \pkg{EbayesThresh} \citep{EbayesThresh_paper} implements two cases: the point-Laplace family

-and a family of priors in which the slab component has Cauchy-like tails.
-Again the optimization problem is non-convex, and can be performed numerically; but in this case the posterior distributions are slightly more complex, involving mixtures of truncated normals, and we found it necessary to pay careful attention to numerical issues when computing summaries such as posterior means.